Skip to main content

 Imagine unplugging entirely from civilization and venturing deep into the wilderness with only a backpack, food, water and the necessary supplies.

-Few people in the modern world ever get a chance to experience the wilderness anymore beyond the road and glowing lights of civilization.
+Few people in the modern world ever get a chance to experience the wilderness like this anymore beyond the roads and blinding lights of modern civilization.

-Canada’s national park system offers some of the most accessible and beautiful wilderness areas in the world for adventure ecotourism.
+Canada’s national park system offers some of the most accessible and beautiful wilderness areas in the world for this kind of unique adventure ecotourism.

 While it’s difficult to choose the best national parks in Canada because there are just so many awe-inspiring national park reserves, I’ve done my best to narrow them down to the most spectacular.